Hollywood actors could join its striking writers. here's why - ExBulletin

 The AMPTP says the writers’ demands would require them to be retained on staff and paid when there is no work for them.
 The band also said they offered generous pay raises.

 The two sides were so far apart in its negotiations that talks broke down hours before the contract expired.
-Nobody expects that to happen on Friday with the cast, but it remains to be seen if a strike can be averted in the coming days.
+It remains to be seen if a different outcome can be found with the cast in the coming days.

 |